neuromask/catppuccin-linux-theme/README.md

 _Also, I suggest to use Gradience app with preset to theme unthemed parts to 100%:_
 [Gradience](https://gradienceteam.github.io/) / https://github.com/GradienceTeam/Gradience
-Import Catppuccin Mocha Maroon theme from this repo `/.config/presets/user`
+Import to Gradience and apply Catppuccin Mocha Maroon theme from this repo `/.config/presets/user`

 **GNOME Dock Icons**
 Download and use Gnome Tweaks to select